MediaJohnD/data-science-projects/README.md

 ```

 The default pipeline loads a CSV dataset, performs feature scaling and one-hot
-encoding, then trains an XGBoost model using cross-validation and hyperparameter
+encoding, then trains a model of your choice using cross-validation and
-tuning.
-Results are printed to the console and the trained model artifact is
+hyperparameter tuning where applicable.
+Results are printed to the console and
-stored on disk.
+the trained model artifact is stored on disk.

 ---